jnord3/RFToyPlus/README.md

 # RFToy+

-RFToy+ is a modified version of RFToy which now includes a web-based Backup & Restore feature and allows you to set the Code.
+RFToy+ is a modified version of RFToy which now includes a web-based Backup & Restore feature and allows you to set the RF Code.

 The pre-compiled firmware can be found in the Build directory.
 Use the OTA update URL of http://[IP Address]/update

-## Code Structure:
+## RF Code Structure:

-- ON Operation: Represented by the first 6 hexadecimal digits.
+- **ON Operation:** Represented by the first 6 hexadecimal digits.
-- OFF Operation: Represented by the next 6 hexadecimal digits.
+- **OFF Operation**: Represented by the next 6 hexadecimal digits.
-- Timing: Represented by the final 4 hexadecimal digits.
+- **Timing**: Represented by the final 4 hexadecimal digits (recommend 0158).

 ### Examples: